tschm/demopaper/README.md

 ### **🔍 Viewing Your Document**

-The title at the top of this README (marked with 📄) links to your compiled document on GitHub Pages.
+The title at the top of this README (marked with 📄) links to the compiled document on GitHub Pages.
-This provides an easy way to access the latest tagged version of your document without having to download the PDF file.
+This provides an easy way to access a version of your document without having to download the PDF file.

 #### **Important Note on GitHub Pages Updates**

 GitHub Pages are **only updated when a new tag is established**.
 This means:

 1. Regular commits to your repository will not automatically update the published document
 2. To update the published document, you need to create a new release with a tag